mckaycr/ratgdo/docs/05_homeassistant_example.md

 - `obs` - pulled to ground if the door is obstructed, open circuit if clear.

 ### Notes
-<sup>1</sup> Repeated open commands (or repeated close commands) will be ignored.
-This provides discrete open/close control over the door, which is better than a toggle.
+<sup>1 Repeated open commands (or repeated close commands) will be ignored.
+This provides discrete open/close control over the door, which is better than a toggle.</sup>

 ## MQTT
 ### Home Assistant Auto Discovery